OpenCultures publishes annual report for 2025

 Annual report OpenCulturesAnnual report OpenCultures

 The Climate Future Lab's 2025 annual report, “Open Planning Cultures.
-Design Principles for Transformative Spaces,” documents the first year of interdisciplinary and transdisciplinary collaboration at the OpenCultures Climate Future Lab.
+Design Principles for Transformative Spaces,” documents the first year of interdisciplinary and transdisciplinary collaboration.
 The publication provides insight into a research process that deliberately focuses on openness rather than narrowing: on sharing perspectives, making different forms and practices of knowledge visible, and critically reflecting on power relations in knowledge production.

 The focus is on the question of how knowledge can be used for climate-friendly urban design without leveling differences.
 The situatedness and plurality of knowledge are understood not as obstacles, but as prerequisites for joint action.
 Accordingly, the first year of the project was characterized by diversification, questioning, and testing alternative forms of collaborative research.